counttalita/benchwarmers/docs/COMPONENT_ARCHITECTURE.md

 ## Overview

-Talent Brew is a B2B talent marketplace connecting companies with benched professionals to organisations seeking specialised skills.
+BenchWarmers is a B2B talent marketplace connecting companies with benched professionals to organisations seeking specialised skills.
 The platform implements a comprehensive component architecture built on modern React patterns and design principles.
 The UI library follows atomic design methodology, emphasizing reusability, accessibility, and maintainability.

 ## Architecture Principles